Toyota Celica: Japan

-For the Japanese market, the fourth-generation Celica started with the 1.8-litre 1S-iSU engine in the ST160 and 1.6-liter 4A-GE engine in the AT160.
+For the Japanese market, the fourth-generation Celica started with the 1.8-liter 1S-iSU engine in the ST160 and 1.6-liter 4A-GE engine in the AT160.

 The 4A engine in the 1.6 GT was terminated in August 1987 and the 1S-iLU engine was replaced by the 4S-Fi engine in the ST163 in May 1988.
 Models with the 3S-GELU sports twincam came in GT and GT-R trim levels.
 The 3S-GTE turbo engine was also introduced in October 1986 for the all-wheel drive ST165 GT-Four.
 The factory Convertible (coded ST162C) was offered with the twincam 3S-FE engine.
 The vehicle with the 2.0 liter engine was regarded as the top trim level package due to the increased annual road tax so the GT was fully equipped to justify the tax liability.

 Non twincam models came in ST and SX trim levels with the 1S-iLU engine.
 Models with the 3S-FE economy twincam came in the ZR trim level, including the Convertible.
 A digital instrument panel was offered on the higher grade GT and GT-R trims.
 The notchback two-door coupe bodystyle was not offered as a Celica in Japan; instead this body was sold as the Toyota Corona coupe, with fixed headlights rather than the Celica's pop-up units.